wimols/wimols.github.io/_posts/2020-09-14-avebury-part-one.md

 title: Avebury Part 1 - How did it come to this?
 header:
   image: "/images/avebury1.jpg"
-  caption: "Photo by Frans Van Heerden on [**Pexels**](https://www.pexels.com/photo/stone-near-tree-1590511/)"
+  caption: Photo by Frans Van Heerden on [**Pexels**](https://www.pexels.com/photo/stone-near-tree-1590511/)
-published: false
+published: true
 tags:
 - Avebury
 - Travel report
 ---

 I would like to explain my travelogue of my various trips to Avebury.
 These blog posts will consist of more parts.
 I hope you like it.